plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We've had a wild, roller-coaster ride.
 It took us 324 days to reach the first $400 monthly recurring revenue (MRR) after we launched the paid subscriptions SaaS business in May 2019.

-Then we got some momentum thanks to a few blog posts that got a lot of traffic.
+Then we got some momentum thanks to a couple of blog posts that got a lot of traffic.
 It took us nine months to go from $400 to $10,000 MRR.
 Then it took ten months to get to $500,000 ARR, and now eight months later, we're at the $1 million ARR milestone.

 We've open sourced our code, but we've also been transparent about our traffic since the beginning, so looking at [our public website stats](https://plausible.io/plausible.io) is a nice way to get an overview of our incredible journey to date.